jafedor/OrderDataAnalysis/README.md

 The purpose of this program is to get the Excel data from this GitHub repo, store it, read the spreadsheet into a Pandas dataframe, and then perform some analyses on it.
-The two questions I chose to explore and answer with my code are
+These are the two questions I chose to explore and answer with my code:
   1) "Who spent the most money in total?"
   2) "What was the most popular item ordered in each region?"
      (with popularitiy being defined as having the highest number of units purchased for all time).